JuliaSparse/Pardiso.jl/README.md

 The Pardiso.jl package provides an interface for using [PARDISO 5.0](http://www.pardiso-project.org/) from the [Julia language](http://julialang.org).
 You cannot use `Pardiso.jl` without having a valid license for PARDISO.
 This package is available free of charge and in no way replaces or alters any functionality of PARDISO.

-**Notes**: This package does currently not support MKL's PARDISO solver.
+**Note**: This package does currently not support MKL's PARDISO solver.

 ## Installation